 The cause and effect

-- The reports of the National Family Health Survey – 5 (NFHS-5) state that between 2019-2021, the women who were married off before they turned 18 are 14.7% in urban areas, and it is 27% in rural areas.
+- The reports of the National Family Health Survey – 5 (NFHS-5) state that between 2019-2021, the women who were married off before they turned 18 were 14.7% in urban areas and it is 27% in rural areas.